 How does this change the way that Roger Williams University evaluates my application?

 Our admissions staff will continue to review applications as thoroughly as we have done in the past.
 Our application review process has always been a holistic one that places emphasis on a student’s day-to-day performance in a strong high school curriculum along with the nature and quality of the required essay, letter of recommendation, civic engagement and the student’s interests and extracurricular activities.
 While some programs also require supplemental items, such as a portfolio (see special requirements page), we will continue to evaluate any additional items a student chooses to submit in support of their application.
 Our best applicants have always been those who have challenged themselves beyond the minimum requirements.

 Why would a student choose to submit standardized test scores if they are not required?

 If a student feels that their SAT/ACT test scores accurately reflect their academic achievements and potential and will provide further evidence of their ability to succeed at RWU, he or she may wish to submit them.
 However, if a student does not feel their scores are indicative of his/her academic ability and potential, a student may not wish to submit them.
 For those students who choose to submit their test scores, the scores will be included in admission and merit scholarship consideration, as well as Honors admission for those students who choose to apply for that program.

 How do I indicate whether or not I want my test scores to be considered for admission?

 The RWU Member Questions section of the Common Application includes a question about whether you wish us to consider your test scores*.
 If you do not complete this question, your scores will be used.
 If you do not complete the question and you do not submit scores, your application will be considered incomplete until the scores have been received.

-* Students applying for the elementary and secondary education programs must submit test scores.
+* We recommend that students applying for the elementary and secondary education programs submit test scores.

 Will I be at a disadvantage if I decide not to submit standardized test scores?